All India Institute of Medical Sciences, Kalyani: Logo

-The seal of the institution highlights various famous structures, agricultural crops, places and rivers of Bengal.
-Above and below the seal, the name of the institution is written in Sanskrit and English respectively, and a total of two rice sheafs are depicted on each side.
-This is indicative of paddy, the main agricultural crop of Bengal.
-There is a picture of a book after Rod of Asclepius.
-The book represents the portrait of Kalyani AIIMS as an institution providing education to medical students.
-The blue waters in the lower part represent the Hooghly River and the bridge above the blue water represents the Howrah Bridge or Rabindra Setu.
-The roots-like part beneath the bars of Asclepius represents the mangrove forests of the Sundarbans formed by the Gangetic Delta, Brahmaputra, Meghna River which houses many Flora and fauna recognized by UNESCO World Heritage Site.The Bengal tiger symbolizes the pride of Bengal also the national animal of our country.
-The pictures of the two fish in the seal refer to the abundance of fish in the river of Bengal and a food source in Bengal.

-The concept of seal design was conceived by Madhavan C, an assistant professor of physiology.
+The institution's seal features prominent structures, agricultural crops, places, and rivers of Bengal.
+The name of the institution appears in Sanskrit above the seal and in English below it, flanked by two rice sheaves on each side—symbolizing paddy, Bengal's primary crop.
+A book follows the Rod of Asclepius, representing the institution's role in medical education.
+The blue waters at the bottom depict the Hooghly River, with the bridge above them illustrating the Howrah Bridge (Rabindra Setu).
+The root-like elements beneath the Rod of Asclepius evoke the mangrove forests of the Sundarbans, formed by the Gangetic Delta, Brahmaputra, and Meghna Rivers—a UNESCO World Heritage Site rich in flora and fauna.
+The Bengal tiger embodies regional pride and serves as India's national animal.
+The two fish signify the abundance of fish in Bengal's rivers and their importance as a food source.
+The seal's design was conceived by Madhavan C, an assistant professor of physiology.